 Method 1 – SWOT ANALYSES MATRIX

-An excellent way of assessing your talents and skills, as well as your strengths and your weaknesses, is to avail yourself of a system known as SWOT analyses.
+An excellent way of assessing your talents and skills, as well as your strengths and weaknesses, is to avail yourself of a system known as SWOT analysis.

 SWOT is an acronym that stands for: Strengths – Weaknesses – Opportunities – Threats

-The Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis helps you to identify your positives and negative attributes.
-You can use this resource to develop a full awareness of your situation, which will help with both planning your personal development goals and in decision-making.
+The Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis helps you to identify your positive and negative attributes.
+You can use this resource to develop a full awareness of your situation, which will help with both planning your personal development goals and decision-making.

 A SWOT analysis will provide perspective and uncover connections and areas for action.